GoogleCloudPlatform/python-docs-samples/media/transcoder/README.md

-# Cloud Transcoder API Python Samples
+# Transcoder API Python Samples

-This directory contains samples for the Cloud Transcoder API.
+This directory contains samples for the Transcoder API.
 Use this API to transcode videos into a variety of formats.
 The Transcoder API benefits broadcasters, production companies, businesses, and individuals looking to transform their video content for use across a variety of user devices.
 For more information, see the [Transcoder API documentation](https://cloud.google.com/transcoder/).

 ## Setup